markjprice/cs11dotnet7/docs/errata/errata.md

 </a>
 ```

+In the next edition, I will delete the following sentence, "If you want to navigate to a feature in a Razor Class Library, like the employees component that you created in the previous chapter, then you use `asp-area` to specify the feature name."

 # Page 627 - Defining a typed view

 > Thanks to [Chadwick Geyser](https://github.com/chadwickgeyser) for raising this [issue on 4 December 2022](https://github.com/markjprice/cs11dotnet7/issues/6).